Campus Security Authorities

 - The CSA should explain that they are a federally mandated crime reporter and are required to submit a crime report for statistical purposes and that the crime report can be submitted without identifying the crime reporting party and/or victim if the reporting party would like to remain anonymous.

 - If the CSA has firsthand knowledge/confirmation that the reporting party already filed a police report with University Police, then the CSA is not obligated to complete and submit a CSA Crime Report Form.
 However, if the reporting party says they will file a police report with University Police, but the CSA has no firsthand knowledge/confirmation that a police report was filed, then the CSA must complete and submit a Crime Report Form.
 When in doubt, a Report Form should be completed and submitted.

 It is very important that CSAs report crime on a timely basis to University Police as a reported crime may warrant a University issued timely warning to the University community.

 CSAs should not investigate a crime reported to them or attempt to determine whether in fact a crime took place.
 CSAs should simply report the crime on a timely basis to University Police.

 What is done with CSA Report Forms?

-UP reviews Report Forms and makes a determination if an incident warrants timely warning / emergency notification of the University community and whether it is a reportable crime in the Annual Security Report (ASR).
-The Clery Act Coordinator will consolidate crime data from multiple sources, report qualifying crime data to the federal Department of Education, publish campus ASR’s and inform the campus community when and where ASR’s are available.
-The Northwestern University ASR’s (Chicago/Evanston, Miami, Qatar and Washington, D.C.) are posted at http://www.northwestern.edu/up//safety/annual-report/index.
+University Police reviews Report Forms and makes a determination if an incident warrants timely warning / emergency notification of the University community and whether it is a reportable crime in the Annual Security Report (ASR).
+The Clery Act Coordinator consolidates crime data from multiple sources, reports qualifying crime data to the federal Department of Education, publishes campus ASRs and informs the campus community when and where ASRs are available.
+Northwestern University ASRs Chicago/Evanston, Miami, Qatar and Washington, D.C.) are posted here.
 Hard copies are available from University Police upon request.